Iaolia456/eXceedVote-REST/README.md

 eXceedVote
 ==========

-eXceed Vote Project for Software Specification and Design.
+REST eXceed Vote Project for Web Services.

 eXceed Vote is a software for voting projects in a "Software Development Training Camp" (called eXceed Camp).
 Our goal is to use the software to replace the old paper voting system,